 Experienced birds will run for cover if they think it’s going to be more than a light shower and will often huddle under a hen house or bush to keep themselves from getting too wet.
-There are however exceptions to the rules.
+There are often exceptions, so it is a good idea to observe your hens during wet weather to see how they behave.

-Some breeds / hybrid chickens can handle the wet better than others and are more hardy in the poor weather conditions but breeds like the Poland (the one with all the head-gear) or the Silkie can suffer and need to be either kept in a covered run or you will need to keep an eye on them.
+Some breeds or hybrid chickens can handle the wet better than others and are hardier in poor weather conditions.
+Breeds such as Poland (the one with all the headgear) or the Silkie (with sparse feathering) can suffer during wet weather.
+They ideally need a covered run, or you will need to keep a close eye on them during bad weather.

 Birds that get soaked through can be at risk of hypothermia.
 Their body temperature soon drops, especially if there is added wind chill factor involved.